TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Female Nuka-Cola Drinking Sound Replacer**](https://www.nexusmods.com/newvegas/mods/68476)
 Replacer for the male drinking sound the game plays whenever you consume a Nuka-Cola.
 - Install the **Female Nuka-Cola Drinking Sound replacer** main file.

+> Because this mod replaces the vanilla sound, you should only use it when playing a female character.
 </details>

 # VISUALS